-The roots of this Certificate are in the work of scholars and researchers on psychedelic-assisted psychotherapies, transpersonal psychology, consciousness studies, psychoanalysis, comparative mysticism, and anthropology.
-While this certificate will emphasize the therapeutic models of psychedelic research, we will address the philosophy and theory from these other scholarly traditions as well.
+The roots of this Certificate are in the work of scholars and researchers on psychedelic-assisted psychotherapies, transpersonal psychology, consciousness studies, psychoanalysis, comparative mysticism, and cultural anthropology.
+While this Certificate Program emphasizes the therapeutic models of psychedelic research, we address the philosophy and theory from these other scholarly traditions as well.

 Philosophy and Goals of the Certificate

-Full Information Packet about the Certificate: Download the 2018 Information Packet
+Full 2021 Information Packet about the Certificate: Download the 2021 Information Packet

-Institutional Partners and Council of Advisors
+Institutional Partners and Acknowledgements